hqiu-nju/LUT_bulkrename/README.md

 you can adjust the suffix with -s, default is .icc and .icm

+you can also operate in another directory with the option -f to change the folder

 number of layers of subdirectories can also be adjusted ("-l 0 1 2 3" or "--layers 0 1 2 3"), default is 0-3